After months of candidates' sparring and billions of dollars of

 Mr. Romney decided to fight on, adding last-minute stops in Ohio and Pennsylvania.
 As Mr. Romney prepared to depart for Cleveland Tuesday morning, his chief strategist, Stuart Stevens, predicted that the Republican nominee would win Ohio and dismissed suggestions that campaigning on Election Day was a sign of concern.

-"I never thought that going out and talking to voters and working was anything but what we are supposed to do," Mr. Stevens said.
+"I never thought that going out and talking to voters and working was

 The Republican nominee had been riding a wave of momentum after the first presidential debate, but polls show his rise tapering off and the president regaining his footing in recent days.